dpzk/nwts-cpp/README.md

 # nwts-cpp
 Some no words to say C++ program

+List
-(I forget the propose of many of them)
+(I forget the propose of most of them)
+23-Hangman game, read from ./dict.txt
+dict.txt - most difficult hangman words